 The reef systems off the coast of Motiti Island support a large range of plants and animals including fish and shellfish.
-In 2018 the Environment Court released an interim decision that found the outstanding attributes and values of these reef systems needed better protection.
+In 2018 the Environment Court released an interim decision (PDF 13.87MB) that found the outstanding attributes and values of these reef systems needed better protection.

-On 24 April 2020, the Environment Court released its final decision which directs Bay of Plenty Regional Council to implement new rules within its Regional Coastal Environment Plan to protect three reef systems near Motiti Island and complete scientific monitoring to inform future integrated marine management solutions.
+On 24 April 2020, the Environment Court released its final decision (PDF 7.87MB) which directs Bay of Plenty Regional Council to implement new rules within its Regional Coastal Environment Plan to protect three reef systems near Motiti Island and complete scientific monitoring to inform future integrated marine management solutions.

 The new rules will create three protection areas (called the Motiti Protection Areas) around Motiti Island where the taking of all plants and animals (including fish and shellfish) would be prohibited due to their significant marine biodiversity, landscape and cultural values.
 Those three areas comprise of Ōtaiti (Astrolabe Reef); including Te Papa (Brewis Shoal), Te Porotiti, and O karapu Reef, Motuhaku Island (Schooner Rocks) and Motunau Island (Plate Island).

-We are working with tangata whenua and a number of groups in the community, including recreational and commercial fishing groups.
-Planning for a public education campaign is underway and details of the protected areas and how people can help look after these reefs, will be in local papers, on boat ramp signage, on our website and social media.
 We are collaborating with other government agencies, including the Ministry for Primary Industries and Department of Conservation, for the best outcomes.
 We can all agree that the marine environment is worth protecting for future generations and by following the new rules, everyone can do their bit to protect these reefs and their ecosystems too.

 The Regional Council will be conducting monitoring at the Motiti Protection Areas to determine if the protections put in place by the court are achieving the desired biodiversity outcomes.
 Are the Marine Protection Areas working?